homework -Politics-

 Yes, I do.
 Maybe I agree with the writer.

-that people all over the world speak Chinese as English.
+I know that English is the acceptance as the global language.
+Chinese is also spoken by many people, but only many people, that's not to say that people all over the world speak Chinese as English.
 So, I understand that English is increasingly expected, rather than respected, in the business community.
 And I see, to this end, Japanese must make a desperate struggle to master fluent English.

-Japanese have a surprisingly low level of fluency in English.
+I also think that Japanese have a surprisingly low level of fluency in English.
 The reason being that, in Japan, none of them have historical or cultural ties to the English language.
 But, Japan managed to become one of the world's largest economies without its people mastering much English.
 I believe it is because Japan have economic prowess.
 So, I hold a opinion that Japanese don't have to study English so much.

 A government committee's proposal to introduce English into the elementary school curriculum has met surprising protest.
 Because such as Mr. Ibuki said, teaching English may be necessary in the global community, but as a Japanese, one must first be able to speak proper Japanese.
 So, foreign-language study doesn't need to be a high priority for children.